 4.1 Sample Evasion

 In this session, we are going to discuss adversarial learning in particular scenarios.
-To be specific, it is supposed that an attacker has obtained some information of a known model, such as extracted features, algorithm applied by the model, etc. If the attacker knows more about the model, the evasion sample designed by him can evade model more easily.
-In this seesion, we mainly refer to the methods proposed by Nedim Smdic [4], to conduct evasion attack against learning-based model.
+To be specific, it is supposed that an attacker has obtained some information of a known model, such as extracted features, the algorithm applied by the model, etc. If the attacker knows more about the model, the evasion sample designed by him can evade model more easily.
+In this session, we mainly refer to the methods proposed by Nedim Smdic [4], to conduct evasion attack against the learning-based model.
 The four scenarios are shown as below:

 F（feature）：In this scenario, only feature set can be used by the adversary；

-FT（feature and training）：In this scenario, adversary can utilize the knowledge of target classifier training dataset, except for the known features.
+FT（feature and training）：In this scenario, the adversary can utilize the knowledge of target classifier training dataset, except for the known features.

-FC（feature and classifier）: The adversary know feature sets and some details about classifier such as its type, parameters or the specific implementation.
+FC（feature and classifier）: The adversary knows feature sets and some details about classifier such as its type, parameters or the specific implementation.

 FTC（all above）: The adversary can evade the target classifier if he knows all information about the classifier components.
 In that case, the adversary can fully reproduce an online classifier, submitting the attack results only when a sufficiently good evading sample has been found.

-We use 2000 viruses, which are highly scored by the classifier, as the original viruses to generate virus variants which can evade PDFRATE and still remain malicious.
+We use 2000 malicious samples, which are highly scored by the classifier, as the original samples to generate variants which can evade PDFRATE and still remain malicious.
 Then we use these variants to attack Model 2.
-As shown in Table 4, this attack causes great effect to Model 2; in the scenario of FC, the detection accuracy rate of Model 2 is only 2.92%, which means that more than 90% of virus files can evade classifier successfully after variation.
+As shown in Table 4, this attack causes a great effect to Model 2; in the scenario of FC, the detection accuracy rate of Model 2 is only 2.92%, which means that more than 90% of malicious documents can evade classifier successfully after variation.

 Based on the above scenarios, we construct a Model 3 by modifying features and sample sets, with an increased training data of 200,000 samples.
-This updated training set includes some new virus variants, such as some variants generated by Mimicry Attack and Reverse Mimicry Attack methodology.
-As shown in Table 4, when Model 3 is attacked based on the above four scenarios, its detection accuracy rate is higher than that of Model 2.
+This updated training set includes some new variants, such as some variants generated by Mimicry Attack and Reverse Mimicry Attack methodology.
+As shown in Table 4, when Model 3 is attacked by the tactics used in the above four scenarios, its detection accuracy rate is higher than that of Model 2.
 As shown in Table 4:

 Table 4: Different attack scenarios and accuracy